MTry/homebridge-smart-irrigation/README.md

 ## Description

-Turn any electrical irrigation valve into a smart-valve!
+Turn any electrical irrigation valve into a smart-valve.. or run your pumps on a smart schedule based on your climate!

 This [Homebridge](https://github.com/nfarina/homebridge) plugin exposes a multi-zone irrigation sprinkler <b>dummy control system</b> to Apple's [HomeKit](http://www.apple.com/ios/home/).